 About the national minimum standards

-The NAPLAN assessment scale is divided into ten bands to record student results in the tests.
+The NAPLAN assessment scale is divided into 10 bands to record student results in the tests.
 Band 1 is the lowest band and band 10 is the highest band.
 The national minimum standards encompass one band at each year level and therefore represent a wide range of the typical skills demonstrated by students at this level.
-For more information, see How to interpret test results.
+For more information, see How to interpret.

 Students who are below the national minimum standard have not achieved the learning outcomes expected for their year level.
 They are at risk of being unable to progress satisfactorily at school without targeted intervention.